Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Cool off and beat the heat| ©barnimages.com

-Even if you don't travel to Rome in the summer, you may still get a very hot day (or at least a lot of sun) in the Colosseum and Roman Forum area.
+Even if you're not traveling to Rome in the summer, you're likely to get a very hot day (or at least a lot of sun) in the Colosseum and Roman Forum area.
 Keep in mind that there is very little shade, so it is necessary to protect them from the sun.

 Put sunscreen, a hat and do not hesitate to carry in your backpack some refreshments or snacks in case they get hungry or thirsty during the visit.
 Right there you will see stalls selling ice cream and soft drinks, which can also be a good idea to replenish your strength.